-Employment(3) and unemployment rates 2016
+Employment and unemployment rates(3)

 Figure 5 shows the employment rates in the BIN areas and also on regional level.
 Employment rates in BIN areas range 64 - 69%.
 In all the BIN regions in Finland employment rates were lower and unemployment rates higher than the corresponding national figures.
-Furthermore, unemployment rates in the Finnish BIN regions were much higher in than in any BIN areas.
+Furthermore, unemployment rates in the Finnish BIN regions were much higher than in any BIN areas.
 Unemployment rates are decidedly low in Norway (3.0%) and in all its BIN areas (2.1-3.3%) compared to all other BIN countries.
-At the same time, the share of population (either in employment or unemployed) in Norway is significantly higher, in the range of 31-33%.
-These people participate in employment programmes or receive disability benefits.
+At the same time, the share of other economically active population (with current status as neither employed or unemployed) in Norway is significantly higher, in the range of 31-33%.
+These people participate in employment programmes or receive disability or social benefits.
 In the Arkhangelsk region (without NAO) the employment rate is significantly lower than in any other BIN regions.
 Challenges for the labour market in the Arkhangelsk region (without NAO) include ageing population, gender imbalance and unattractiveness of the region to migrants.
-In Sweden both employment and unemployment rates of the BIN areas are almost the same as the national values.
+In Sweden both employment and unemployment rates of the BIN areas are almost the same as the national rates.

-a.
-Employment rate is a measure of the extent to which available labour resources (people available for work aged 15-65) are actually used.
+3. Employment rate is a measure of the extent to which available labour resources (people available for work aged 15-65) are actually used.
 It is calculated as the ratio of the employed to the working age population.
 The unemployment rate is the number of unemployed people as a percentage of the labour force, where the latter consists of the unemployed plus those in paid or self-employment.
 (OECD definition).